Nemesis Inferno: Reception

 In Mitch Hawker's worldwide Best Roller Coaster Poll, Nemesis Inferno entered at position 70 in 2003, before peaking at 51 in 2006.
-The ride's ranking in subsequent polls is shown in the table below.Nemesis Inferno is commonly compared with its Alton Towers counterpart, Nemesis, with many citing the latter as the superior ride.
+The ride's ranking in subsequent polls is shown in the table below.

+Nemesis Inferno is commonly compared with its Alton Towers counterpart, Nemesis, with many citing the latter as the superior ride.
 Nemesis has ranked favourably in Amusement Today's annual Golden Ticket Awards, being one of only seven roller coasters to appear in the top 50 steel roller coasters for all 15 years.
 Nemesis Inferno, on the other hand, has never made an appearance.
-In Mitch Hawker's worldwide Best Roller Coaster Poll Nemesis Inferno has an average ranking of 80, while Nemesis average ranking is 6.
+In Mitch Hawker's worldwide Best Roller Coaster Poll, Nemesis Inferno has averaged a ranking of 80, compared to Nemesis, which has averaged a ranking of 6.
 In a poll conducted by the Los Angeles Times, Nemesis received 37.93% of the vote for title of best roller coaster in England, while Nemesis Inferno received 0.32%.
 Jeremy Thompson of Roller Coaster Philosophy describes Nemesis as "a vastly superior ride" to Nemesis Inferno.
 Thompson describes Nemesis Inferno as "something a bit better" than his expectations; however, he was "not sure if it was a particularly good ride or not".